Robin Finck: Career

 In October 2009 Finck and former Guns N' Roses bandmates Axl Rose, Tommy Stinson and Buckethead were named in a lawsuit by electronic musician Ulrich Schnauss's record labels Independiente and Domino alleging that they had committed copyright infringement by using portions of his compositions in the song "Riad 'n the Bedouins".
 Finck appears on the 2010 album The Lady Killer by artist CeeLo Green, performing guitar on the track "The Lady Killer Theme (Outro)".

 On March 12, 2012, Finck appeared on-stage with Guns N' Roses, performing "Better", a song he co-wrote with Axl Rose.

-On May 17, 2013, it was announced by Trent Reznor via his Twitter account and the nin.com home page, that Finck would be rejoining Nine Inch Nails for the 2013–14 tours.
-Finck has since performed with the group on each subsequent tour, although he only remains a touring member.
+Finck rejoined Nine Inch Nails for the 2013–14 tours, and has since performed with the band on each subsequent tour.

 Personal life

 Since 2001, Finck has been married to acrobat Bianca Sapetto, by whom he has two children.
 They met while working in Cirque du Soleil.
 Besides being a musician he also creates artwork and displays some of his own drawings and photos on his website.
 In 2007 he contributed artwork in the form of ink drawings to the album Frames by Oceansize at the request of their guitarist Gambler.
 In 2003, Finck was credited as one of the writers of a production called "My Birthday Party", which incorporated acrobatics, storytelling, music, acting, and clowning.
 The show included actor Viggo Mortensen and was performed at the Miles Memorial Playhouse in Santa Monica, California.

 On February 23, 2009 session drummer Josh Freese, who has been a bandmate of Finck's in both Guns N' Roses and Nine Inch Nails, announced that as part of the pricing strategy for his new solo album Since 1972 a one-off package costing $75,000 would include "a flying trapeze lesson with Josh and Robin from NIN" followed by a visit to Robin's place afterwards where "his wife will make you raw lasagna".

 Finck is known for his theatrical appearance when performing, making use of makeup, costumes and clothing to enhance his stage presence.
 He has also been known to break out into eccentric dance moves during songs with various facial expressions.
 Between tours and appearances he frequently makes radical alterations to his image, and is particularly famous among fans for his many distinctive and often unusual hair styles.
 Axl Rose has described him as leading "one of the most different lives I know of starting with the trapeze in his backyard to the TV in his closet."